Meet the Festival Orchestra Musicians

 Violin

-Amy Oshiro-Morales, Principal Second Violin (March), joined the Philadelphia Orchestra in 2008.
+Amy Oshiro-Morales, Principal Second Violin, joined the Philadelphia Orchestra in 2008.
 Previously, she was Assistant Concertmaster of the St. Louis Symphony and Grant Park Orchestra, as well as Associate Concertmaster of the Colorado Symphony.
 Ms. Oshiro-Morales began violin studies at age three, making her orchestral debut with the Chicago Symphony at twelve.
 She has appeared as soloist numerous times with the St. Louis Symphony, the Napa Valley Symphony, the Minnesota Sinfonia, and others.
 She has also been a guest musician with the New York Philharmonic.
 Ms. Oshiro-Morales studied with Almita and Roland Vamos at Oberlin Conservatory, then with Robert Mann at The Juilliard School.
 Her festival experience includes Sun Valley Summer Symphony, Grand Teton Music Festival, Cactus Pear Music Festival, and the National Orchestral Institute (Mo.).
 Ms. Oshiro-Morales also enjoys hiking and running: she has completed marathons in Chicago and New York City.
-This is her sixth year at Arizona Musicfest.
-Ms. Oshiro-Morales is generously sponsored by John and Kay Abram.
+This is her seventh year at Arizona Musicfest.

 Associate Principal